-I was invited to offer Marie Stopes International China (MSIC) some suggestions for developing its newly published guidebook for teaching sexuality education in China's social context. 《玛丽斯特普基础性教育指南（2019）》 View more information on the Marie Stopes China webpage (In Chinese).
+As one of the contributors, I advised Marie Stopes International China on the Guideline for Fundamental Sexuality Education (2019).《玛丽斯特普基础性教育指南（2019）》 View more information on the Marie Stopes China webpage (In Chinese).

-I was invited to attend an international syposium “Switched On: Sexuality education in the digital space” jointly conducted by UNESCO and UNFPA in Istanbul, Turkey from 19 to 21 Feburary, 2020.
+I was invited to attend “Switched On: Sexuality education in the digital space” the international symposium jointly conducted by UNESCO and UNFPA in Istanbul, Turkey, from 19 to February 21 2020.
 View more information on the UNESCO webpage.

 - Social Stratification (Class, Gender, Sexuality)

 - Comprehensive/Holistic/Abstinence Sexuality Education